 Along with Big Data, the next technologies that are going to have a huge impact in election campaigns and political life are Artificial Intelligence and Machine Learning.

 Engaging Voters Using AI

 AI and machine learning can be used to engage voters in election campaigns and help them be more informed about important political issues happening in the country.
 Based on statistical techniques, machine learning algorithms can automatically identify patterns in data.
-By analyzing the online behavior of voters which includes their data consumption patterns, relationships, and social media patterns, unique psychographic and behavioral user profiles could be created.
+By analyzing the online behaviour of voters which includes their data consumption patterns, relationships, and social media patterns, unique psychographic and behavioural user profiles could be created.
 Targeted advertising campaigns could then be sent to each voter based on their individual psychology.
 This helps in persuading voters to vote for the party that meets their expectations.

 Apart from using intelligent algorithms, autonomous bots can also be used to spread information on a large scale.
 Bots are automated programs that can be programmed to run certain tasks over the internet.
 They can also be employed to detect fake news and misinformation.
 Whenever fake news is detected, they could issue a warning that the information is incorrect, thereby stopping it from influencing the voter.

 AI can be used to gather information about the general voice of the voter.
 Using micro-targeting campaigns, it can help educate voters on various political issues and help them make up their minds about candidates.
 It can also be used to deliver information with respect to the interest areas of each voter.
 If a voter is interested in the country’s economic situation, an AI tool can be used to help the voter find out what each party has to say about this topic.
 This kind of personalization can help voters be more informed about each political party.